mtmoncur/dl-setup/README.md

-## Update: I've built a quick tool based on this repo.
-Start running your Tensorflow project on AWS in <30seconds using Floyd.
-See [www.floydhub.com](https://www.floydhub.com).
-It's free to try out.
-### Happy to take feature requests/feedback and answer questions - mail me sai@floydhub.com.

 ## Setting up a Deep Learning Machine from Scratch (Software)
 A detailed guide to setting up your machine for deep learning research.
 Includes instructions to install drivers, tools and various deep learning frameworks.
 This was tested on a 64 bit machine with Nvidia Titan X, running Ubuntu 14.04